wxj-gravity/wxj-gravity.github.io/index.md

 Here is **Xi-Jing Wang (王熹景)**.

-I am a postdoctorial fellow in Astronomy Department, Wuhan University.
+I am a postdoctorial fellow in Department of Astronomy, Wuhan University.
 My research interests are gravity and black hole physics, including but not limited to black hole shadow/images and their applications, hairy black holes, quasi-normal modes, as well as any topics that interest me.

 My publication list can be found in [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).